ci-group/revolve2/docs/source/tutorials/simulate_robot_isaac.rst

 -------------

 * Have Revolve2 :ref:`installed <installation/index:Installation>`.
-* Have the supplementary package ``Isaac Gym environment`` :ref:`installed <installation/runners/isaacgym:Isaac Gym environment supplementary package>`.
+* Have the supplementary package ``Isaac Gym environment`` :ref:`installed <installation/runners/isaacgym:Isaac Gym physics runner>`.
-* Knowledge of the :ref:`modular robots <concepts/modular_robots:Modular robots>` used in Revolve2.
+* Knowledge of the modular robots used in Revolve2.
-* Superficial knowledge of the :ref:`cpg controllers <concepts/cpg:CPG>` used in Revolve2.
+* Superficial knowledge of the cpg controllers used in Revolve2.
 * A screen.
 You will visualize the robot.

 ------------